PAMinerva/LearnDirectX/_sources/Tutorials/01-HelloWorld/hello-window.md

 In **PopulateCommandList**, we record (into the command list) the commands required to render a frame.
 In this sample, we will simply paint the window's client area blue.
 We'll return to this function shortly.

 As we know, a command queue is a collection of command lists, so we can queue multiple command lists if needed.
-That’s why we pass an array of command lists to **ID3D12CommandQueue::ExecuteCommandLists**.
+That's why we pass an array of command lists to **ID3D12CommandQueue::ExecuteCommandLists**.
 This function submits the command lists (provided as the second parameter) to the command queue, making them ready for consumption by the GPU.

 ```{important}
 The GPU start executing the command lists sequentially, preserving the order of submission.
 However, commands within command lists can be executed in parallel whenever possible.